vacp2p/rfc-index/vac/raw/eth-secpm.md

 The role of the smart contract includes:

-1. Register user information and key packages → As described in the previous section.
+1. Register user information and key packages:
+As described in the previous section.
 2. Updates of key material.
     1. Users MUST send any update in their key material to the other users of the group via off-chain messages.